The Limpid Stream

-The Limpid Stream (Светлый ручей, also translated as The Bright Stream) is a ballet in 3 acts, 4 scenes, composed by Dmitri Shostakovich on the libretto by Adrian Piotrovsky and Fyodor Lopukhov, with choreography by Fyodor Lopukhov.
+The Limpid Stream (Светлый ручей, also translated as The Bright Stream), Op.
+39, is a ballet in 3 acts, 4 scenes, composed by Dmitri Shostakovich on the libretto by Adrian Piotrovsky and Fyodor Lopukhov, with choreography by Fyodor Lopukhov.
 It premiered in Leningrad's Mikhaylovsky Theatre in 1935.

 Plot

 The plot centres around a group of ballet dancers who have been sent to provide sophisticated entertainment on a new Soviet collective farm during their harvest festival.
 The workers, along with two older residents of a nearby dacha, welcome the city dancers, with special welcome given to the troupe's ballerina who was the former dance teacher of Zina.
 Zina introduces the ballerina to her husband, Pyotr, and Pyotr immediately begins to flirt with the ballerina.
 Hurt, Zina removes herself from the celebrations and is comforted by the ballerina.
 The ballerina suggests a plan in which she will dress as her dance partner, her dance partner will dress as a female dancer, and Zina will dress as the ballerina.
 They will fool Pyotr and the two dacha dwellers and Pyotr will realize his mistake.
 The woes of two other couples with overly-assured men are also resolved through the plan.
 After this all has been accomplished, there is a grand celebration which, in the Ratmansky production, includes the grim reaper who, after a scare, is banished.